Collecting guide: the posters and lithographs of Henri de Toulouse-Lautrec

-He was aware that a poster’s raison d’être was to invite rapid regard and make an instant impact.
-Inspired by Japanese ukiyo-e prints, he adopted strong outlines, flat colours, simplified forms, tight cropping and oblique angles.
+Toulouse-Lautrec was aware that a poster’s raison d’être was to invite rapid regard and make an instant impact.

 A fine example is Aristide Bruant dans son cabaret.
 Bruant was a singer, notorious for the vulgar, at times quite pointed, numbers he sang about his bourgeois clientele.
 Lautrec captured him from behind, in a haughty over-the-shoulder pose, with a scowl on his face.
 The flowing black cape, red scarf and raffish hat add to the sense of insouciance.
 There’s nothing in the way of background.

-Lautrec’s posters were never meant to be collectable, but swiftly became so.
+While they were never meant to be collectable, they swiftly became so.
 Members of the public started pulling posters down from hoardings and taking them home.
 In 1893, the art critic Félix Fénéon even published a set of instructions on the most effective way to remove them.

 Picasso was also a fan.
 In his Blue Period painting from 1901, The Blue Room, a Lautrec poster of the English dancer, May Milton, is depicted hanging on the back wall.